sarok-exe/Mega-Video/README.md

 # Mega-Video

-Web app to download videos using yt-dlp & ffmpeg.
+Web app for downloading videos from YouTube, Vimeo, and other platforms.
+Uses yt-dlp for extraction and ffmpeg for conversion.
+Simple HTML interface.

 [Wiki](https://github.com/sarok-exe/Mega-Video/wiki)